commons-garden/commons-garden.github.io/content/about/goals.md

 ---
 title: Goals
-type: draft
+display: draft
 description: What we want and how we go about it
 category: about
 author: [nonlinear]
 date: 2023-11-01
 ---

-> Foster a community of effective an gentle volunteering
+- Foster a community of effective and gentle volunteering

-> Making commons projects legible to outsiders, so volunteers can come and go with less friction
+- Making commons' projects legible to everyone, so collaboration can form with less friction

-> Empower facilitators to document initiatives, meetings and deliverables so we have honest, up-to-date statuses on projects
+	- Empower facilitators to document initiatives, meetings and deliverables so we have honest, up-to-date statuses on projects

-> Sponsor initiatives to discuss seminal/existential topics
+		- Reduce learning curve for proper documentation: markdown, git + shared notes, writing standards (naming convention, frontmatter criteria, tags)

-> Reduce learning curve for proper documentation: markdown, git + shared notes, writing standards (naming convention, frontmatter criteria, tags)
+- Sponsor initiatives to discuss seminal/existential topics

-> A formalized way to request (needs) and offer help (volunteering)
+- A formalized way to request (needs) and offer help (volunteering)

 ## Tools needed: